weblicht/curb/components/DataContainer/README.md

 For both types of containers, if the data is not yet in the Redux store (e.g., if it has not yet been fetched from the API), the selector function should return `undefined`.
+If on the other hand the data is available but *empty*, the selector function should return a defined-but-empty value, such as `[]`.
+This allows rendering a different interface when data is unavailable with the `displayUnavailable` prop; see below.

 ### "Selecting" and "Choosing" data objects